 Four girls were added to the family in Scotland, in quick succession.
 Mining declined further; the robust mines of British Columbia’s Vancouver Island were calling.

-Canada Census 1911 asked for employment and wage data.
-Father and Robert Jr. made the same wage, and worked a 48 hour week.
+That census gathered employment and wage data.
+Father and Robert Jr. made the same wage, and worked a 48-hour week.
 Their 1910 total wages were $425 which reflected 25 weeks of work.
 John made slightly less, with fewer weeks worked.
 That was consistent with their late spring arrival in 1910.
 There were numerous coal miners on their census page; the wages were similar.
 Their home was on Haliburton Street, in Nanaimo.

-Of eerie interest, Census 1911 asked for the value of household Life Insurance.
+Eerily, it also collected the value of household Life Insurance.
 The McArthur family had none.
-No positive answer was seen by anyone enumerated on the entire page.
+No one enumerated on the entire page had any.

 Life in Canada brought much improved financial circumstance.
 Until 1918, that is.
-The 1921 Census showed the widow, Mary Hay Gray McArthur, thankfully now in an owned home, at 73 Strickland Avenue, Nanaimo.
-The household, and those of siblings and relatives were in deep mourning.
-As was all Nanaimo, many throughout Scotland, and miners everywhere.
+The 1921 Census showed the widow, Mary Hay Gray McArthur, thankfully secure in an owned home, at 73 Strickland Avenue, Nanaimo.
+The household had been deep in mourning, as were all in Nanaimo, many throughout Scotland, and miners everywhere.

-This tragedy informed the career of our grandfather, James Dickson, who is subject of “Double Genealogy: the Adoption Witness”.
-He, a humble Scottish coal hewer, would become Chief Inspector of Mines, for British Columbia.
+This event, along with other mining deaths in our family, informed the career of our grandfather, James Dickson.
+This humble Scottish coal hewer, would become Chief Inspector of Mines, for British Columbia.

 Mary Gray Hay, a widow for two decades, was our longest living great-grandparent, by far.

-One can only imagine the joy she would have found in seeing the decision she made with Robert, to increase their short term hardship by a second migration, rewarded.
-She saw the first generation born in Canada prosper and go to University,
+One can only imagine the joy she found in seeing that she and Robert had made a sound decision in the second migration.
+She witnessed the first Canadian generation prosper and off to college.

-Robert Jr. returned to Scotland probably between 1911 and 1921.
-Further data on him was not located.
-John had one child.
-Janet Gray had three, Mary Gray, one, Agnes Hardie, one, and Jeanie, one.
-Thomas married, but demised in 1923; children were not discovered.
-These were people known to my generation, thus, will find time in the category “Memories”
+Further data on Robert Jr. who returned to Scotland was not located.
+Our nana, Janet Gray had three children.
+Siblings John, Mary Gray, Agnes Hardie and Jeanie each had one.
+Thomas married, but died in 1923; children were not discovered.
+These who were known to my generation will find time in the category “Memories”

 Posts authored by Doublegenealogytheadoptionwitness are copyright © Marilee Wein 2018.
 All rights reserved